 Another option is installing a curtain rod or a rail on the ceiling or an upper wall to create more privacy between the bedroom and the rest of the place.

 Usually, heavy-duty curtains provide amazing vertical decor and texture to the place, opening up the home with color and patterns.
 Still, make sure your bed is not next to a window, so the curtain doesn’t block the natural light.

 Ladder-style bookcases are popular double-duty furniture options for small apartments.
 They look chic, and they can store your favorite books, plants, decor, etc, and can provide counter space when needed.

 They can be used as a towel rack, vertical garden, or anything else.
 The possibilities are virtually endless.
 You can even switch things up when you get bored of your current setup!

 A coffee table is one of the most important pieces of furniture in any home.
 It’s in the place where you spend most of the time when you are home so you probably use it a lot.

 Thus, thinking of ways to make it stylish and practical is crucial when furnishing the apartment.
 For example, a restored classic trunk as a table will provide plenty of storage space for common household knick-knacks.
 In addition, if the trunk is big enough, you can put spare pillows, blankets, or throws inside.

 Floor Lamp With Attached Table

-Having a floor lamp in your living room or bedroom is not only a sign of tasteful design, but it can also be a pretty practical double-duty furniture option for small apartments.
-You can never have enough light and side tables, so why not have them combined?
+Having a floor lamp in your living room or bedroom is not only a sign of tasteful design, but it can also be a practical double-duty furniture option for small apartments.
+You can never have enough light and side tables, so why not combine them?

-Putting a floor lamp with an attached table next to your bed will provide you with a nightstand and an ambient light and save you the need of buying a table lamp.
-A table lamp would be an extra you do not really need.
-This comes in handy, especially if you like resting with a book before falling asleep.
+Putting a floor lamp with an attached table next to your bed will provide you with a nightstand and an ambient light and save you the need to buy a table lamp.
+A table lamp would be an extra you do not need.
+This is handy, especially if you like resting with a book before falling asleep.